BNLNPPS/BNLNPPS.github.io/_software/shrek.md

 layout: default
 ---

-SHREK is the production system developed for sPHENIX on the foundation of PanDA and iDDS.
+SHREK is a script-based BNL-local production system developed in NPPS for sPHENIX.

 {% include softwarespecs.html %}